jaidevd/pysemantic/docs/schema_ref.rst

 * ``is_drop_duplicates`` ([true|false], default false) Setting this to ``true`` causes PySemantic to drop all duplicated values in the column.
 * ``unique_values``: These are the unique values that are expected in a column.
 The value of this parameter has to be a yaml list.
 Any value not found in this list will be dropped when cleaning the dataset.
 * ``exclude``: These are the values that are to be explicitly excluded from the column.
 This comes in handy when a column has too many unique values, and a handful of them have to be dropped.
 Note that this value has to be a list.
-* ``minimum``: Minimum value allowed in a column if the column holds numerical data.
+* ``min``: Minimum value allowed in a column if the column holds numerical data.
 By default, the minimum is -np.inf.
 Any value less than this one is dropped.
-* ``maximum``: Maximum value allowed in a column if the column holds numerical data.
+* ``max``: Maximum value allowed in a column if the column holds numerical data.
 By default, the maximum is np.inf.
 Any value greater than this one is dropped.
 * ``regex``: A regular expression that each element of the column must match, if the column holds text data.
 Any element of the column not matching this regex is dropped.
 * ``na_values``: A list of values that are considered as NAs by the pandas parsers, applicable to this column.
 * ``postprocessors``: A list of callables that called one by one on the columns.
 Any python function that accepts a series, and returns a series can be a postprocessor.